About Kate Wilks, MD

 About Nurse Jen

 Jen grew up in De Graff, graduating from Riverside High School in 2000.
 She started her career in the medical field as a receptionist in the front office of Oakhill Medical Associates.
 She went on to attend nursing school at Ohio High Point and received her LPN license in 2009.
-She currently lives in De Graff with her husband and 5 year old son.
+She currently lives in De Graff with her husband and 2 sons.

 Jen is an integral part of Hickory serving patients and managing many of the daily office functions.
 In addition to welcoming and checking in patients, answering patient questions and scheduling appointments, Jen helps with patient education and draws blood for laboratory testing.
 Jen coordinates referrals, gets prior authorizations for procedures and medications, and makes sure that we have information about medical care that patients receive outside of Hickory Medical.